ENGR110/ENGR110.github.io/index.md

 For security reasons, you must access it through the IU network - either access it while on campus, or use a [VPN] service to make the site think you're on campus.

 # Materials/Textbooks
-- Textbook: /The Elements of Computing Systems/ by Noam Nisan and Shimon Schocken.
-ISBN 978-0262640688 This course covers chapters 1-6 of the [Nand to Tetris course]
+- Textbook: _The Elements of Computing Systems_ by Noam Nisan and Shimon Schocken.
+ISBN 978-0262640688

+  (This course covers chapters 1-6 of the [Nand to Tetris course])
 - Python: Use the [docs for Python version 3.7.2 (latest stable release)][python3doc]
 - MyHDL: [Manual](http://docs.myhdl.org/en/stable/) and [Examples](http://www.myhdl.org/docs/examples/)